1. Focus on the Process

 All too often, people come to me performing exercises to develop one part of the body and only feeling it in another, such as women performing squats to develop their butt, and only feeling it in their quads, or men performing bench presses to build up their chest, but only feeling it in triceps.
 These muscle imbalances need to be paid attention to, and while both examples are common, improper muscle activation can lead to injury, at the very least.

-If you go into every exercise with a specific objective (muscles you are looking to activate with a defined purpose), you are able to listen to your body to discover the appropriate from to get the results that you are looking for.
+If you go into every exercise with a specific objective (muscles you are looking to activate with a defined purpose), you are able to listen to your body to discover the appropriate form to get the results that you are looking for.

 5. Make Recovery a Focused Part of Your Program